Software-Applications/restaurant-analysis-py/README.md

 ```py
 python app/data_vis.py
 ```
 When prompted for an input to generate wordclouds, enter a single cusine type that is within the scope of this project, mentioned above.
-To select all cusines, simply eneter 'all'.
+To select all cusines, simply enter 'all'.

 ## Testing